liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

 asset types are handled: not all tags may appear.
 There may be many more than the 10 tags listed, but the default configuration for this facet is to show the top 10 most frequent terms.
-As with asset types, this can be modified by setting `max terms` property.
+As with asset types, this can be modified by setting the `max terms` property.

 #### Asset Categories

 If categories have been applied to any asset that appears in the result set, they may be displayed in the Asset Categories facet.
-Yadda, yadda, yadda, same thing as the two sections above.
-That last sentence was written to check if you're still reading.
+Asset categories work just like asset tags.
+As with asset tags, you can modify the number of categories listed in the search by setting the `max terms` property.

 Let's move on to advanced searching.